Narayanan Chandrakumar: Legacy

-Chandrakumar is credited with the establishment of the first NMR laboratory in India which he accomplished during his early years at Central Leather Research Institute; later he would set up MRS and MRI facilities at IIT Madras.
-He is the inventor of the new NMR imaging technique for diffusion measurements and has done studies on rotating frame coherence transfer and multiple quantum NMR, high resolution spin-1 NMR and spin-1 connectivity mapping.
+Chandrakumar joined as a Scientist in the Chemical Science Lab and set up an 90 MHz NMR spectrometer at Central Leather Research Institute.
+Upon joining IIT Madras, he set up an NMR facility with MRS and MRI to pursue his research at IIT Madras.
+He is the inventor of one of the NMR imaging techniques for diffusion measurements and has done studies on rotating frame coherence transfer and multiple quantum NMR, high resolution spin-1 NMR and spin-1 connectivity mapping.
 He holds seven patents for the processes he has developed.
-His researches have been detailed in two monographs, Modern techniques in high-resolution FT-NMR and Spin-1 NMR and several articles published in peer-reviewed journals; ResearchGate, an online article repository, has listed 85 of them.
-He has also edited the Magnetic Resonance, Diamond Jubilee Special Issue of the Proceedings (Chemical Sciences) of the Indian Academy of Sciences and has supervised several doctoral scholars in their studies.
+His researches have been detailed in two monographs, Modern techniques in high-resolution FT-NMR and Spin-1 NMR and several articles published in peer-reviewed journals.
+ResearchGate, an online article repository, has listed 85 of them.
+He has also edited the journals Magnetic Resonance, Diamond Jubilee Special Issue of the Proceedings (Chemical Sciences) of the Indian Academy of Sciences.
+He has also supervised several doctoral scholars in their studies.

 Awards and honors

-Chadrakumar received the Bruker Young Scientist Award in 1985 and two years later, received the Young Scientist Award of the Council of Scientific and Industrial Research in its first year in 1987.
-CSIR honored him again 1996 with New Idea Fund Award and the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 1996.
+Chadrakumar received the Bruker Young Scientist Award in 1985.
+Two years later, he received the Young Scientist Award of the Council of Scientific and Industrial Research in its first issue in 1987.
+CSIR honored him again in 1996 with the New Idea Fund Award and the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 1996.
 He was awarded the Millennium Medal by the Indian Science Congress Association in 2000 and the Chemical Research Society of India awarded him the Silver Medal in 2008.
-The award orations he has delivered include Professor R. K. Asundi Memorial Lecture (2002) and the Professor K. Rangadhama Rao Memorial Lecture (2004) of the Indian National Science Academy and Professor N. Venkatasubramanian Endowment Lecture (2003).
+The award orations he has delivered include Professor R. K. Asundi Memorial Lecture (2002), the Professor K. Rangadhama Rao Memorial Lecture (2004) of the Indian National Science Academy and the Professor N. Venkatasubramanian Endowment Lecture (2003).
 The Indian Academy of Sciences elected him as their fellow in 1993 and he became a fellow of the Indian National Science Academy in 1997.
-He also held INSA-DFG Exchange Fellowship in 1988, Fellowship of the Max Planck Gesellschaft in 1989 and, 1990, INSA Visiting Fellowship for MRI / MRS Research at AIIMS in 1994, Honorary Senior Fellowship of the Jawaharlal Nehru Center for Advanced Scientific Research in 1997 and the J. C. Bose National Fellowship in 2009.
+He also held the INSA-DFG Exchange Fellowship in 1988, Fellowship of the Max Planck Gesellschaft in 1989 and, 1990, INSA Visiting Fellowship for MRI / MRS Research at AIIMS in 1994, Honorary Senior Fellowship of the Jawaharlal Nehru Center for Advanced Scientific Research in 1997 and the J. C. Bose National Fellowship in 2009.